FoofooTheGuy/VidInjector9000/VidInjector9002/README.md

 "Pixel"

-- Please issue a pull request or issue if you want to share your translation of the program.
+- Please create a pull request or issue if you want to share your translation of the program.

 Credits and Stuff
 --